-Description.
-This is an introduction to mathematical probability.
+Description: This is an introduction to mathematical probability.
 We will cover most of the material in the first eight chapters of the textbook.
 Topics include:

-- Combinatorial Analysis Axioms of Probability - Conditional Probability and Independence Discrete Random Variables - Continuous Random Variables
+- Combinatorial Analysis

+- Conditional Probability and Independence

+- Continuous Random Variables

-• Properties of Expectations
+- Properties of Expectations

+- Law of large numbers and inequalities